Homeschooling: Answering Your Questions (Part Two)

 How much does it cost to homeschool?

-Others choose packaged curriculum that includes everything but the kitchen sink.
+Other home educators choose a packaged curriculum that includes everything but the kitchen sink.
 Packaged curriculum bundles are pricey and can run between $500 – $1,000, or more.

 My family aims for the mid-range.
 I try to borrow as many books as possible from friends and the library.
-I hit the used book sales, in communities and online, for great bargains.
-When my children were in grades K- 3, I found a variety of good workbooks and reading books at dollar stores.
+I hit the used book sales in communities and online for great bargains.
+When my children were in grades K- 3, I found a variety of excellent workbooks and reading books at dollar stores.

-I have bought new curriculum from publishers as well.
-In addition, we purchased a microscope, maps, science kits, and cool stuff like that.
+I have also bought new curriculum from publishers.
+In addition, we purchased a microscope, maps, science kits, and other cool stuff.

 I’ve read that the average homeschool family spends about $900 per student each year.
 We don’t spend anywhere near that.
 Most of my friends don’t spend that much.
-I think when our kids were in grades K-2, we probably spent about $75 each on them.
+I think when our kids were in grades K-2, we probably spent about $75 or less per kid each year.
 As they progressed through the grades, we spent more.
 We did more science experiments, field trips, and activities.

-Then, during the high school years, we paid for a science tutor and for dual enrollment classes at the community college.
+Then, during high school, we paid for a science tutor and dual-enrollment classes at the community college.

 Also, many homeschoolers love bartering.
-One of our daughters taught horseback riding lessons to the daughters of a biology major in exchange for her tutoring services in chemistry.
+One of our daughters taught horseback-riding lessons to the daughters of a biology major in exchange for tutoring in chemistry.

 Buying curriculum is like buying groceries.
 Brands and prices vary.
 How much you will need is based on the ones you’re feeding.
-But with wise planning and saving, plus frugal shopping, you can obtain plenty of fulfilling products.
+But with wise planning, saving, and frugal shopping, you can get plenty of fulfilling products.

 What curriculum do you use?

-Besides the Bible and great literature books, we’ve used an eclectic mix of curriculum.
+Besides the Bible and great literature books, we’ve used an eclectic mix of curricula.
 It’s interesting that our favorites begin with the letter A:

 But just because these have worked well for my kids, doesn’t mean they are the best ones for yours.
 It takes time to research, try out, and discover what works best with each child.

 One of my daughters panicked when she saw the problems in a Saxon math book.
-I had to find a book with more colorful graphics sprinkled in instead of an entire page of problems.
-When she was in the tenth grade, she loved an intensive literature and essay-writing curriculum, which would have sent her sister bolting for the door!
+I had to find a book with more colorful graphics sprinkled throughout, rather than an entire page of problems.
+When she was in the tenth grade, she loved an intensive literature and essay-writing curriculum, which would have sent our other daughter bolting for the door!

-One of the nice things about homeschooling is the opportunity to find what curriculum works best with each child’s learning style.
+One of the nice things about homeschooling is the opportunity to find a curriculum that works best with each child’s learning style.

-Occasionally, my daughters needed something unique for their needs, but most of the time they were able to use the same curriculum.
+Occasionally, my daughters needed something tailored to their unique needs, but most of the time, they were able to use the same curriculum.

 Do you need to set up a “classroom” area?

-We love to curl up on the sofa to do our morning devotions together followed by the literature reading assignment for the day.
-My kids have done their schoolwork sitting on pillows in the bathtub, in a tent, or a homemade fort (outside and inside).
+The sofa is a favorite spot to curl up and do our morning devotions together, followed by the day’s literature reading assignments.
+My kids have done their schoolwork sitting on pillows in the bathtub, in a tent, or in homemade forts (outside and inside).
 We do science in the kitchen and math on the living room floor.
 We also learn a great deal outside the walls of our home.
+Field trips with hands-on learning excite everyone.

 Bearing the responsibility of your child’s education is enormous.
 It should be taken seriously, but don’t forget to have fun.
 Provide opportunities that instill a joy for learning.
 Savor the moments you have with your children.